Like, OMG. This one is so easy.

 - DON'T leave food out around your campsite!

-- If in tent or soft-sided camper, put food up in trees, in your vehicle, or in provided bear-proof storage for it
+- If in a tent or tent camper, put food up in trees, in your vehicle, or in provided bear-proof storage for it

 - Keep pet dogs leashed